 The purpose of the three-day workshop is to expose clinicians to the WMCI and its two coding schemes (traditional 3-way coding and WMCI-Disrupted).
 Video-recordings of actual WMCI interviews with caregivers (and corresponding child-caregiver interactions) are used extensively throughout the training to illustrate the concepts discussed and allow participants to 'practice' their observation and coding skills.

-Diane Benoit will also provide the two-day course The Ambiance and the one-day workshop Modified Interaction Guidance.
+Diane Benoit will also provide the one-day workshop Modified Interaction Guidance.